8 Root Vegetables That Are Full Of Good Carbs

 Turnip

 As part of the cruciferous family, turnips are a great source of Vitamin C, fiber, potassium as well as manganese.
 Just like other vegetables within the cruciferous family, turnips also contain sulfur-containing compounds, a type of potent antioxidant that protects cells from oxidative stress.
 Turnips are bulbous and white with a purple color on top.
 They look like red onion, but without the layers.
 When cut open, it is entirely white inside.
-It usually tastes best if peeled before use.
-To serve, quarter the turnip and either roast, steam, boil or mash for a great tasting side dish to any meal.
+It usually tastes best when peeled.
+To serve, quarter the turnip and either roast, steam, boil or mash to add a great tasting side dish to any meal.
 The leaves on a turnip are also edible and are commonly used in salads or as a side dish.

 One cup of cubed turnip provides: